OKLAHOMA

 • There’s a clear gap after the top three states: New Mexico, Colorado and Texas.
 Oklahoma would need to raise compensation more nearly $5,200 to reach the Texas average.

-• This school year, state education officials approved 4,556 emergency teaching certificates.
-That’s a record number and almost 700 more than last school year.
+• This school year, state education officials approved 4,797 emergency teaching certificates.
+That’s a record number and more than 200 more than last school year.

 Sources: OSSBA, State Department of Education